-It was Sunday morning and when I asked my 7-year-old son what he would like to have in his lunch chicken or mutton?
+It was Sunday morning.
+I asked my 7-year-old son what he would like to have in his lunch.
+Chicken or mutton?
 He replied prawn!
 Then I asked which recipe of prawn?
-This question of mine was a bit confusing to him as he was not able to recon the name of the recipe.
-Thus, he is started explaining me – that yellow gravy recipe you prepared that day, that was thick and creamy having prawn in it.
+This question of mine was a bit confusing to him.
+Since he was not able to recon the name of the recipe.
+Thus, he is started explaining to me – that yellow gravy recipe you prepared that day.
+Which has thick and creamy gravy, along with prawn in it.
 The recipe that was delicious and I consumed it with rice.
-After hearing his explanation I asked are you talking about prawn malai curry.
+After hearing his explanation.
+I asked, are you talking about Prawn Malai Curry.
 Yes, he replied.

 I went to the kitchen and started preparing for prawn malai curry.
 I prepared fresh coconut milk.
 Chopped the onions and prepared onion paste.
-Prepared tomato puree, and soaked poppy seeds, to prepare paste of poppy seed.
-Then prepared vegetable sandwich for breakfast, when turned back to the bedroom, found my husband still enjoying his nap.
+Prepared tomato puree, and soaked poppy seeds, to prepare a paste of poppy seed.
+Then prepared a vegetable sandwich for breakfast.
+When I turned back to the bedroom, I found my husband still enjoying his nap.

 I shake him and said you are still sleeping!
 When you will bring prawn?
 It’s getting too late.
-He checked the time it’s 10 now and quickly rushed to the washroom for brushing his teeth and immediately ran for the market for getting prawn.
-But as I had doubt, he returned home with boneless chicken and said – today prawn was not in the market so I brought chicken.
-Shrihans (my son’s name) likes chili chicken too.
-Why don’t you cook chili chicken today; I will convince him.
+He checked the time it’s 10 now and quickly rushed to the washroom for brushing his teeth.
+Then immediately run for the market for getting prawn.
+But as I had a doubt, he returned home with boneless chicken and said – today prawn was not in the market so I brought chicken.
+Shrihans (my son’s name) likes Chilli Chicken too.
+Why don’t you cook Chilli Chicken today; I will convince him.

 Here is the recipe of accidentally created chicken malai curry recipe that turned delish.